tensorflow/neural-structured-learning/research/denoised_smoothing/README.md

 ## Models

-The models are available inside [`models.tar.gz`](https://github.com/sayakpaul/Denoised-Smoothing-TF/blob/main/models.tar.gz) in the `SavedModel` format.
+The models are available inside [`models.tar.gz`](https://github.com/sayakpaul/Denoised-Smoothing-TF/blob/main/models.tar.gz) in `SavedModel` format.
 In the interest of reproducibility, the initial model weights are also provided.

 ## Acknowledgements